laznic/mirror-of-loss/README.md

    - Space jumps/elevates the camera
    - C key lowers the camera
 4. Go in front of the Mirror
-5. Type a memory and wait
+5. Type in a memory and wait
 6. Enjoy

+You can go directly to https://mirrorofloss.com/void to see what kind of memories the mirror holds so far.

 List of Supabase features used:
 - Database